 A determination of the type of water intrusion should be made in regards to whether the water is clean or contaminated.

 - Clean Water: water that has been released from broken pipes or leakage from an otherwise treated water source.

 - Contaminated Water: water that has come into contact with sewage, biological, or otherwise hazardous material.

 Additional hazards should also be noted, (asbestos containing materials, electrical hazards, research hazards, compromised plaster or ceiling tiles, slip hazards, etc).

-Make sure that all personnel involved in the cleaning and repair are training, possess the proper equipment, and are aware of all potential hazards.
+Make sure that all personnel involved in the cleaning and repair possess the proper equipment, are trained, and are aware of all potential hazards.